vcfvct/aws-exam/azure.md

   * VNet peering with backbone network.
 Low Latency, Link Separate Network, Transfer data between subscriptions and deployment models in separate regions.
   * NSG can be associated with Subnet in either VNet or NSG UI.
   * NSG can be associated to a *subnet or network interface*, recommendations is not to both as they could [conflict with each other](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-group-how-it-works#intra-subnet-traffic).
+  * CLI:
+    * `az deployment group create -g "YourResourcesGroupName" --template-file azuredeploy.json --parameters "alias=xxx"`
+    * `az network vnet show -g "<alias>-rg" -n "vnetName" --query addressSpace`.
+The `--query` is handy for using a [JMESPath query](https://jmespath.org/) to return specific properties rather than the full response object.
+This option is available on any command while using az CLI.
+    * `az network vnet subnet list -g "<alias>-rg" --vnet-name "vnetName" -o table`.
+The `-o` option enables you to interact with results in different formats (ex: JSON, table, tsv).
+It can be combined with the `--query` option even when the output is table instead of JSON.
 * Application Gateway -> ALB, Load Balancer -> ELB,
 * CDN: [profile + endpoint](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-new-endpoint).
 A cdn profile is a container for CDN endpoints and specifies a pricing tier.
 An endpoint is where we can specify origins/pat/path and other behaviors.
 * ExpressRoute -> DirectConnect.
 Connect to on-premises stuff with private connection instead of public Internet.